- Security >

 MongoDB provides a localhost exception which allows you to create a user

-database.
+administrator in the admin database.
 Once created, you must

 authenticate as the user administrator to create additional users.